 - Cloud computing and a consequent requirement for intensive network virtualization

-- The pervasiveness of BYOD computing
+- The proliferation of BYOD computing

-- Data guzzling rich media applications
+- Data guzzling HD video applications

-- Social business technologies
+- Social media for business

 - The rise of Big Data in enterprise analytics

 Cloud computing is only operationally realistic because of virtualization on a massive scale.
 Virtualized infrastructures radically reduce costs by permitting aggressively high hardware utilization and demanding minimal real estate and power use.
 But this also requires that comparatively limited resources have to support large amounts of traffic.
 The Bring-Your-Own-Device revolution has resulted in a steep increase in the amount of mobile clients that have be handled by business networks, and these clients run a high percentage of bandwidth-intensive, rich media applications.
 Social media for business is replacing traditional email as the primary driver for collaboration and is generating an ever increasing thirst for bandwidth.
 Businesses who want to stay competitive are adopting Big Data techniques to search through vast and varied silos of information, which in turn generates Big Network Traffic.
 These computing trends are fairly recent, and combined they create a critical demand for a new generation of switches that offer much more throughput, intelligence, uptime and ease of management than older platforms were built to provide.